 as little as 12 months

-The LSU School of Human Resource Education and Workforce Development offers a Master of Science in human resource education with a concentration in workforce development online to provide graduate training to economic development and workforce development professionals throughout Louisiana and beyond.
+The LSU School of Leadership and Human Resource Development offers a Master of Science in Leadership & Human Resource Development with a concentration in Workforce Development online to provide graduate training to economic development and workforce development professionals throughout Louisiana and beyond.

-With our M.S. in human resource education with a concentration in workforce development, you can prepare to meet the challenges of workforce globalization, talent development, changing technology, and productivity pressures within any organization.
-This online degree program is appropriate for students with any type of bachelor's degree and after completing 12 selected hours, you can earn a graduate certificate in workforce development.
+Prepare to meet the challenges of workforce globalization, talent development, changing technology, and productivity pressures within any organization.
+This online degree program is appropriate for students with any type of bachelor's degree.
 By earning your master's, you can become a workforce development professional equipped for leadership roles in a wide range of fields including business, healthcare, manufacturing, and community and economic development, as well as in government and nonprofit sectors.

 Our M.S. degree is designed to prepare you to: